Compensation and refunds

 *Information is subject to change.
 Please check the latest train timetable before your trip.

-The train journey from Leeds to Edinburgh combines efficiency with pleasure, featuring beautiful scenery and comfort.
-With frequent departures from Leeds, you can get to Edinburgh in just 2 hours 53 minutes, making it an ideal and convenient choice for travelling between them.
+Taking the train from Leeds to Edinburgh is both efficient and enjoyable, offering scenic views and comfort.
+With frequent departures from Leeds, you can arrive at Edinburgh in just 2 hours 53 minutes, making it a quick and convenient option for travelling between these two places.

 The fastest train journey time from Leeds to Edinburgh is 2 hours 53 minutes .
 Use our Train Journey Planner to find direct trains, avoid transfers, and compare travel times for each route to see if there are fewer stops to make your journey seamless.